3 arrested, accused of pickpocketing phones at Tortuga Music Festival

 FORT LAUDERDALE, FLA.
 (WSVN) - Three people were arrested after, police said, they pickpocketed phones at the Tortuga Music Festival in Fort Lauderdale.

-Twenty-three-year-old Wilson Andres Garson Ruzzi, 28-year-old Piter Nieto Valenzuela and 28-year-old Yesica Castellano are accused of cellphone theft after the were apprehended at the event, Saturday night.
+Twenty-three-year-old Wilson Andres Garson Ruzzi, 28-year-old Piter Nieto Valenzuela and 28-year-old Yesica Castellano are accused of cellphone theft after they were apprehended at the event, Saturday night.

-After the suspects were arrested, police were able to find about 23 stolen phones in a backpack.
+After the suspects were arrested, police found about 23 stolen phones in a backpack.
 Eighteen of those phones were eventually returned.

 Fort Lauderdale Police Department said on Twitter Sunday morning, that they, along with festival security, “have a zero tolerance policy for victimizing festival attendees.”